milo2012/metasploitHelper/README.md

 ================
 ##Introduction

-- The reason for this script is that I want to be be able to take a NMAP xml file as input, automatically search for a Metasploit module and launches the Metasploit module against it.
+- TLDR.
+Metasploit contains port-based modules as well as URI-based modules (web servers).
+This tool bridges Nmap XML file with Metasploit and generates a resource script that you can run against the "matched" modules.

+##Longer Introduction
 - The script checks for metasploit modules matching the port number listed in the nmap XML file.
-- The script also test URIs listed in urlList.txt against the web services and list the matching metasploit modules.
+- The script also brute force  URIs listed in urlList.txt against the web services and when found, it will perform a lookup against Metasploit.
 - The script then generates a metasploit resource script for the matching modules so that you can run the metasploit modules easily against the target hosts via the command "msfconsole -r msfRun.rc"
 - Denial of service (DoS) modules in Metasploit are excluded.